 4. What happens if I break down?

 Mobile phones have reduced the stress of breaking down.
 BUT, add a few mountains and the mobile service can disappear, even close to the cities and major towns.

 The easiest way to manage a breakdown is to make sure you keep an eye on the rider behind you.
 If they disappear, slow down so they can catch up.
 If they don’t catch up, turn around and find them.
 The rider in front of you should be doing the same thing so eventually everyone will

 be heading back to look for the breakdown.

-On a day ride, the most common crash for the inexperienced rider is when they try to keep up with the lead riders.
+On a day ride, the most common crash for the inexperienced rider happens when they try to keep up with the lead riders.
 This is often seen as a single vehicle crash on a corner.

 Copyright – Survive The Ride Association of NSW